sashadt/docs/docs/dtmanage.md

 #### Garbage Collection (GC) Chart by Heap

 This chart shows a container's heap memory in use in KB (kilo-bytes) against time.
-The chart is constructed by plotting and extrapolating in-use heap memory obtained from events in the GC log file of a container which requires GC logging to be enabled as described in [Launching apps](#launching-apps).
+The chart is constructed by plotting and extrapolating in-use heap memory obtained from events in the GC log file of a container which requires GC logging to be enabled as described in [Application Configurations](/application_configurations#optional-properties).
 The chart shown is for a single container that is selectable from the radio buttons shown at the top right corner of the widget.
 Each container in the radio buttons and the chart is color-coded with the same color.
 The containers included depend on the context of the widget:

 - all application containers in the application view
 - all the containers containing the physical partitions of a logical operator in the logical operator view